bf31415/moloch-kibana-examples/README.md

 ![](https://github.com/bf31415/moloch-kibana-examples/blob/master/heatmap-example.png)

-The above heatmap is defined in [here](https://github.com/bf31415/moloch-kibana-examples/blob/master/examples/dashboard-heatmap-example.ndjson)
+The above heatmap dashboard is defined in [here](https://github.com/bf31415/moloch-kibana-examples/blob/master/examples/dashboard-heatmap-example.ndjson)

 ### How do I get one of these visualization analytics into my kibana?